MuhammadUllah23/cooked/docs/architecture.md

 A **Redis** cache is used to store frequently accessed data, reducing the need for repeated database queries and improving overall performance.

-### 📬 Notifications

-The backend integrates an **Email/Notification Service**, which can send system-generated messages such as registration confirmations or alerts.

 ### 🐳 Dockerized Stack

 The entire stack runs in a **Docker Compose** environment to ensure consistency across development and deployment.
 Services include: